tgfrerer/island/README.md

 | `le_renderer` | - | record command buffers, evaluate rendergraphs |
 | `le_backend` | - | interact with GPU via Vulkan, manage GPU resources |

-To add a module, specify it in the application's `CMakeLists.txt` file.
-Modules may depend on other modules, and the build system will automatically include these dependencies.
+To use a module, name it as a dependency in your applidation module's `CMakeLists.txt` file; modules may depend on other modules, and the build system will automatically include these dependencies.
 You can write your own modules - and there is a [module template generator][module-generator] which provides you with a scaffold to start from.

 [link-imgui]: https://github.com/ocornut/imgui
 [link-earcut]: https://github.com/mapbox/earcut.hpp